joseph-a-levine/authoring/_older/november_2024.md

 ### Synthesis

 I was reminded of both the above listening to Ta-nehisi Coates on the Ezra Klein show, a really excellent podcast episode.
 Coates' new book discusses the conflict in Palestine.
 The two of them were very close on experiences and facts — both having visited the West Bank recently — but far apart on narrative.
-The conversation, of course, was shaped by Coates' book.
 Coates said that he strongly believed in the interpretation of the reader, that the book is out in the world now and he no longer has the right or the ability to dictate how it is received — even though he was evidently quite peeved by Ezra's reading of it.
 Specifically, Klein wanted to push Coates towards a more holistic view of the conflict, but Coates stood by his analysis  of the underdog.

 Authors do put their books into the readers' hands.
 Readers are sometimes wrong.
 These two things are irreconcilable, especially because *I* am never wrong, it is only the readers obsessed with Pninian squirrels and vegan Koreans who are wrong.
 It is an act of trust and resignation to put complicated ideas in writing into the world.